 The beast reacted to the noise with a sudden twitching terror.
-Its head struggled to turn to face him, and a mouth of teeth reared up at him.
-With a sobbing gurgle, it gasped at him and then fell to the ground and started to curl up into a ball as best it could.
-The effort caused renewed pain in its wounds, and it began to sob and cry again.
+Its head struggled to face him, and a mouth of teeth reared up.
+With a sobbing gurgle, it gasped at him and then fell to the ground, curling into a ball as best it could.
+The effort caused renewed pain in its broken body, and it began to cry again.

-He saw everything he had worked for these past weeks burning before his very eyes.
+Everything he had worked for these past weeks was burning before his very eyes.
 Not only had he failed his mission, now he had failed to die.

-He staggered over the ground toward it as it continued to sob.
+He staggered over the ground toward it as the dragon continued to sob.
 He needed to unite the kingdoms.
 He needed to rally his people.
 He needed one final heroic battle so he could die honorably.
 He needed a LIVING dragon!

-In all the dark moments of the past weeks, in all his grim thoughts, he had never imagined this.
-A thousand possible outcomes had played out in his mind, most of them ending with his death, but never had he imagined this.
+In all the dark moments of the past weeks and all his grim thoughts, he never imagined this.
+A thousand possible outcomes played out in his mind, most of them ending with his death, but never had he imagined this.

-Furiously his mind worked at a solution.
-There had to be a way to save all that had been spent on this mission.
+Furiously his mind worked at a solution; there had to be a way to salvage this mission.
 He realized in a moment of desperation that he had only one option, one thing worth trying, but he doubted it would work.
 Still, it offered a new path, a glimmer of hope where there had previously been none.
-He didn't have time to consider the long-term outcome; he either took his chance now or missed it forever.
+He didn't have time to consider the long-term consequences; he either took his chance now or missed it forever.

-Slowly he bent down lowering his arms to the ground where the dragon could see him.
-Carefully he placed his sword on the ground at his feet.
-He stood back up again and held his hands open.
+Slowly he bent down, lowering his arms to the ground where the dragon could see him.
+Carefully he placed the sword on the ground at his feet and stood up with his hands open.

 “Kill me and be done with it,” it wheezed in pain.
 “I have nothing left to live for.”
 Its voice was higher pitched than he expected.
 It crackled and was full of pain, but it had a strong quality to it.
 It strangely seemed to echo as if there were two speaking.

 He took a step away from the sword and lifted his hands to his helmet.
-He wanted to show the creature he meant it no harm and wanted it to see who he was.
+He wanted to show the creature he meant it no harm and to see who he was.

 “You can speak?
 You can understand me then?” he asked.

 “Your hoard?”
-He replied never taking his eyes off it.
-“I have not come here for your treasure.”
-He added as he took a slow, cautious step toward the beast.
+He replied, never taking his eyes away.
+“I have not come here for your treasure,” he added as he took a cautious step toward the beast.

 “If I had come here to kill you, I would not have put down my sword.”

-“I have not come all this way to watch anybody die,” he said still advancing slowly.
+“I have not come all this way to watch anybody die,” he said, still advancing.
 “I came here to find you because I need your help.”

 The creature shuddered as it tried to laugh.
 “Too late for that!
 Not that I would have helped you, even if I wasn’t about to die.”

 “I have come a very long way to find you.
-I had hoped I could persuade you to help me, but I was willing to use force if necessary,” he said his eyes fixed on the beasts.
+I hoped I could persuade you to help me, but I was willing to use force if necessary,” he said, his eyes fixed on the beasts.

 “So you would have tried to kill me too?
-How many more would be dragon slayers are behind you?
+How many more dragon slayers are behind you?
 Why has fate decreed that I must die?”

 “Why should I help you, dragon slayer?”